Exeter Tramways

 Uniforms

-Photos of Exeter's horse tramways taken prior to 1904 (the year of the corporation take-over) are surprisingly rare given the fact that they had been plying their trade for a good 22 years prior to this.
-Fortunately, the excellent staff photo shown below, almost certainly taken in the early 1880s, clearly shows the general attire of both conductors and drivers.
+Photographss of Exeter's horse tramways taken prior to 1904 (the year of the corporation take-over) are surprisingly rare given the fact that they had been plying their trade for a good 22 years prior to this.
+Fortunately, the excellent staff photograph shown below, almost certainly taken in the early 1880s, clearly shows the general attire of both conductors and drivers.
 As was frequently the case with horse tramway operators, drivers tended to wear smart but informal attire comprising trousers, jacket, waistcoat and tie, plus long coachman-style overcoats; no insignia of any kind was worn.
-Headgear essentially followed the fashion of the day, namely, the bowler hat, with the occasional flat cap putting in an appearance.
+Headgear essentially followed the fashion of the day, namely, the bowler hat, with the occasional flat cap probably putting in an appearance in later years.

-Conductors, who in the early days at least, appear to have been boys rather than adults, wore similar attire, but with a kepi-style cap; this was presumably issued by the company, and bore an employee number, though whether this was metal or cloth is unclear (see below).
-Given the sparsity of photos, it is impossible to state with any degree of certainty whether the kepi cap continued in continuous use up until municipalisation.
+Conductors, who in the early days at least, appear to have been boys rather than adults, wore similar attire, but with a kepi-style cap; this was presumably issued by the company, and bore an employee number, very probably made of brass or nickel (see below).
+Given the sparsity of photographs, it is impossible to state with any degree of certainty whether the kepi caps continued in continuous use up until municipalisation.

 Photographs of inspectors are unknown, and it is entirely possible that the ETCo never made use of them.